Home Beneficiary Helpline Careers About Us Contact Us

 Original Medicare is the traditional Medicare program run by the government.
 It’s made up of two parts:

-To help with these extra costs, many people also buy Medigap (Medicare Supplement Insurance) to cover what Original Medicare doesn’t pay.
+To help with these extra costs, many people buy Medigap (Medicare Supplement Insurance) to cover what Original Medicare doesn’t pay.
 Original Medicare doesn’t cover prescription drugs, so you’d also need to sign up for a separate Part D plan to get drug coverage.

 What Is Medicare Advantage?